 Mental state and credibility

-Given that the burden of proof lies on the asylum seeker, the CGRS considers that it is their role to provide a psycho-medical attestation if they want to justify their inability to recount their story in a coherent and precise way without contradictions.
-Although an attestation of a psychological problem will never suffice for the CGRS to grant a protection status, it always has to be considered in determining the protection needs.
+Given that the burden of proof lies on the asylum applicant, the CGRS considers that it is the role of the applicant to provide a psycho-medical attestation if they want to justify their inability to recount their story in a coherent and precise way without contradictions.
+Although an attestation of a psychological problem will never suffice for the CGRS to grant a protection status, it must always be considered in determining the protection needs.

 In a judgment of 22 October 2020, the CALL annulled a decision of the CGRS in a case concerning a woman with serious psychological problems.
 Based on the psychological reports provided by the applicant and mentioning, inter alia, symptoms of post-traumatic stress disorder, the CGRS had decided she had particular procedural needs.
 During the personal interview, the woman frequently said she felt unwell and wanted a break.
 Each time, a break was allowed.
 However, the interview lasted 6 hours, whereas the internal charter of the CGRS prescribes a personal interview of 4 hours, in exceptional cases, to be prolonged with a maximum of 30 minutes.
 The CALL judged that given the psychological vulnerability of the woman, a personal interview of 6 hours was inadequate to assess the credibility of her story correctly.[10]